waltertan12/ActiveRecordLite/README.md

 # Active Record Lite
-This is a reimplementation of some of ActiveRecord's core features, namely, model presistence, querying, and basic associations.
+This is a reimplementation of some of ActiveRecord's core features, namely, model persistence, querying, and basic associations.